 Patterns#

 Production patterns for writing and rolling out CPEX policy.
 Each is expressed in APL and builds on the concepts in the earlier pages.
+The Tutorial builds most of these hands-on; this page is the condensed reference for authoring and rollout.

 Layered enforcement#